 Model Handle With Care (“HWC”) programs promote safe and supportive homes, schools and communities that protect children, and help traumatized children heal and thrive.
 HWC promotes school-community partnerships aimed at ensuring that children who are exposed to trauma in their home, school or community receive appropriate interventions to help them achieve academically at their highest levels despite whatever traumatic circumstances they may have endured.
 The ultimate goal of HWC is to help students to succeed in school.
 Regardless of the source of trauma, the common thread for effective intervention is the school.
 Research now shows that trauma can undermine children’s ability to learn, form relationships, and function appropriately in the classroom.
 HWC programs support children exposed to trauma and violence through improved communication and collaboration between law enforcement, schools and mental health providers, and connects families, schools and communities to mental health services.

-“Handle with Care” is an initiative that was piloted in Jackson County at all schools and involving all law enforcement agencies within the county.
+“Handle with Care” is an initiative that is being piloted in Jackson County at all schools and involving all law enforcement agencies within the county.
 The schools, located throughout the county, all have children and families that experience many different types of trauma each day.
-As of August 2017 the initiative is fully functional county wide in Jackson County.

 "Handle with Care" provides the school with a “heads up” when a child has been identified at the scene of a traumatic event.
 It could be a meth lab explosion, a domestic violence situation, a shooting in the neighborhood, witnessing a malicious wounding, a drug raid at the home, a motor vehicle accident, etc. Police are trained to identify children at the scene, find out where they go to school and send the school a confidential email or fax that simply says . . .
 “Handle Johnny with care”.
 That’s it.
 No other details.